tanay105/Classroom-Bot/CONTRIBUTING.md

 * **Explain which behavior you expected to see instead and why.**
 * **If the problem is related to performance or memory**, include details of the errors encountered with your report.
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
+* **If the problem wasn't triggered by a specific action,** describe what you were doing before the problem happened and share more information using the guidelines below.

 ### Suggesting Enhancements and new features